 I am a third-year CS PhD student at UC Berkeley, advised by Emma Pierson.
 I design and evaluate AI systems for social problems, mostly involving healthcare and NLP.
-My prior work focuses on improving ML fairness audits (MLHC 2023), using LLMs for health equity (NEJM AI 2025), and measuring pluralistic alignment in language models (EMNLP 2024).
-Recently, I’m excited about interpreting foundation models to drive scientific discovery (arXiv 2025).
+Recently, I’m excited about helping humans understand complex datasets—which increasingly underpin most of the social and natural sciences—by interpreting foundation models (arXiv 2025).
+Previously, I’ve worked on improving ML fairness audits (MLHC 2023), using LLMs for health equity (NEJM AI 2025), and measuring pluralistic alignment in LLMs (EMNLP 2024).

-I started my PhD at Cornell Tech, and I continue to collaborate with the AI, Policy, and Practice working group.
-I was part of the Digital Life Initiative.
+I started my PhD at Cornell Tech; I continue to collaborate with the AI, Policy, and Practice working group, and was part of the Digital Life Initiative.
 In 2024, I interned with the FATE group at Microsoft Research Montréal.
 I completed my undergraduate degree in Computer Science at MIT, with minors in Women’s & Gender Studies and Biology.
 I worked with the Data + Feminism Lab and the Programming Systems Group.

 I occasionally write things here.
 I like cooking, and I occasionally write food-related things on Substack.
-I am grateful to all the mentors and collaborators who have helped me along the way; if I can be helpful, I am always happy to chat via email.
+I am grateful to all the mentors and collaborators who have helped me along the way; if I can be helpful, feel free to email me.

 Sparse Autoencoders for Hypothesis Generation.